 How does the behavior of a CATI operator at the beginning of a call influence the response rate of the respondents?

-The article we are considering today analyzes part of the data of the Wisconsin Longitudinal Study (WLS, 2005) of the University of Wisconsin of Madison, which since 1992 has collected the audio data of thousands of Telfonic interviews (CATI).
-Specifically, the article focuses on 257 pairs * of audio tracks corresponding to the 2004 year, studying the relationships between the interviewer and responder approach methods to predict the response rate of a survey.
+The article we are considering today analyzes part of the data from the Wisconsin Longitudinal Study (WLS, 2005) of the University of Wisconsin at Madison, which since 1992 has collected audio data from thousands of telephone interviews (CATI).
+Specifically, the article focuses on 257 pairs * of audio tracks corresponding to the year 2004, studying the relationships between the interviewer's and respondent's approaches to predict the response rate of a survey.

 The starting assumption is that it is possible to predict participation rates in a telephone survey by evaluating the interviewer's approach in the first moments of a call, both in terms of interaction between the caller and the responder, and in terms of form and nature of the prosodic and acoustic elements on both sides.

 * The study has isolated two different approaches of the telephone operator, one defined "canonical" and the other "efficient".

 The analysis of the long historical series of the WLS has allowed us to isolate some elements that allow the implementation of training courses for telephone operators with the aim of producing greater awareness of the behavior to keep in the first moments of a telephone call: the first sentences pronounced by the interviewer have indeed a great impact on the response rate of the survey, as well as length and type of respondent's greeting are able to provide elemnti for the prediction about the participation of the same to the survey.